loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Libvirt metadata
 ~~~~~~~~~~~~~~~~~~~~~

-The following OpenNebula information is added to the metadata section of the Libvirt domain, the specific attributes are listed below:
+The following OpenNebula information is added to the metadata section of the Libvirt domain.
+The specific attributes are:

    - system_datastore
    - name